 Unfortunately, employees don't seem to be doing a good job of taking the reins.
 After all, they have to answer several important questions:

 - "Should I participate?"
 The answer, of course, is yes!
 But since 30% of workers choose not to, some folks aren't making the right choice.
-And we're not even talking about the 50% of workers who don't have access to an employer-sponsored plan at all.
+And we're not even talking about the 50% of workers who don't have access to an employer-sponsored plan.

 One of the most interesting tidbits from the Frontline episode came from benefits consultant Brooks Hamilton, who oversees 15 large 401(k) plans.
 At one point, he calculated the investment return for each participant in each of the plans.
 Here's what he found:

 Frontline characterized the situation this way: "The richest people are getting richer, and the middle-class workers are falling further behind."
 This is certainly true, but not in the same way as Glenn Tilton getting to keep his pension while everyone else's is reduced; the 401(k) system isn't rigged.
 We do have to recognize, however, that the average American isn't prepared to be an investment expert.
-Most schools don't teach personal finance, and neither do most parents.
+Most schools don't teach personal finance, although the Fool's Foolanthropy program is working to remedy that.
+Neither do most parents.
 And clearly, most Americans aren't doing enough to teach themselves.

 Now, we at The Motley Fool -- being the do-it-yourself, control-your-own-destiny types -- are big fans of self-directed retirement accounts.
 And believe me, traditional pensions aren't the answer.
 They benefit people who stay with the same employer for decades, not the typical job-hopping American.
 My wife and I worked a combined 10 years at the same elementary school, and from those jobs we'll receive a combined $108 a month in retirement -- not adjusted for inflation.
 I would have gladly taken the 6% of my salary that the school contributed to the pension fund in the form of matched contributions to our 403(b) plans.